 Recently I pulled together a dinner for friends that featured pepper-rubbed grilled flank steak, a robust Zinfandel and some of the aforementioned greens.
 I spied a small tub of blue cheese at the back of my fridge and knew I wanted the taste of balsamic vinegar to round out the flavor palette.

-I found this recipe by Emeril Lagasse on the Food Network site for a balsamic vinaigrette that comes together quickly and easily.
+I found a recipe by Emeril Lagasse on the Food Network site for a balsamic vinaigrette that comes together quickly and easily.
 There’s no need to search for your whisk, simply toss the ingredients into a screw-top jar and shake away.
 I used the time while shaking to pretend I was burning calories.
 A girl can dream, right?

 What You Need: